Knowledgeable, Experienced Attorneys for Military Sexual Assault Survivors

 As a national civil rights firm with an experienced team of sexual assault attorneys, Sanford Heisler Sharp McKnight is actively representing military sexual assault survivors in separate civil actions against the Army, Navy, Marine Corps, and Coast Guard.
 In each case, we seek to hold the U.S. military accountable for failing to protect our clients from a culture of sexual harassment and assault that has been well-known for decades.
 In some instances, the perpetrator was allowed to remain in his position even after the sexual abuse was reported up the chain of command.

-In separate matters, we currently represent:
+In separate matters, we currently represent or have recently represented:

 - Victims of a long-standing cover-up of sexual misconduct at the U.S. Coast Guard Academy in New London, Connecticut